giteshsarvaiya/Roll-the-dice/README.md

 # Roll-the-dice
-This is a Dice game between two players.
+This is a 2 Player Dice game.